JustinPerlman/SpotifyPlaylistSync/README.md

 ## Troubleshooting

-- “Spotify credentials not set in environment variables”
-  - Ensure `.env` exists with `SPOTIPY_CLIENT_ID` and `SPOTIPY_CLIENT_SECRET`, then restart your shell or re‑run the script.
+- “Missing SPOTIPY_CLIENT_ID”
+  - Set `SPOTIPY_CLIENT_ID` in `.env` (you must create an app in the Spotify dashboard).
+- Browser didn’t open
+  - Copy the auth URL printed in the terminal into your browser manually.
+- Redirect URI mismatch
+  - Ensure `SPOTIPY_REDIRECT_URI` in `.env` exactly matches one of the redirect URIs configured in the Spotify dashboard.
-- Private or unavailable playlist
+- Private playlist not found
-  - Client Credentials flow can only read public playlist metadata.
+  - Make sure you logged into the right account in the consent screen; user login with scopes `playlist-read-private`/`playlist-read-collaborative` is required.
 - Nothing downloads
   - Check the `playlists/<id>.csv` file; entries there are considered already downloaded.
 - Some tracks fail to download